An Introduction to Injection Molding, Casting, and Thermoforming

 The polymers used by injection molding processes are relatively cheap and can be used to achieve a wide variety of properties, so injection molding is popular for creating packaging and consumer products (fun fact: LEGO bricks, which need to be both strong and precise, are injection molded).

-Molds can be directly 3D printed in a variety of materials, such as Formlabs Standard Resins or High Temp Resin.
+Molds can be directly 3D printed in a variety of materials, such as Formlabs Rigid 10K Resin or High Temp Resin.
 The testing for our white paper on injection molding was done using the Galomb Model-B100 Injection Molder, which runs at around $3,500.

-Casting is a popular technique in many industries, jewelry in particular.
+Metal casting is a popular technique in many industries, jewelry, dentistry, and engineering in particular.
 It can be used for small and large parts in a wide variety of metals.
 Originating over 5,000 years ago, casting enables creators to work with a wide variety of materials and is one of the easiest ways to make metal parts.

-In casting, a hollow mold is created from a master, which could be hand-sculpted or 3D printed (as seen in a video tutorial from BJB Enterprises on how to make silicone molds with the Form 2).
+In casting, a hollow mold is created from a master, which could be hand-sculpted or 3D printed (as seen in a video tutorial from BJB Enterprises on how to make silicone molds with a Formlabs SLA 3D printer).
 The master is immersed in a casting material like sand, clay, concrete, epoxy, plaster, or silicone.
 The casting material hardens, plastic or metal is poured into the mold, and the master is either removed or burnt out to create the final part.

 Vulcanized rubber molds can be used to produce wax models in quantity for investment casting of metal parts such as jewelry, small industrial components, and gaming miniatures.